PointCloudLibrary/pcl/doc/tutorials/content/compiling_pcl_windows_3rdparty_installers.rst

 installers provided on the `downloads page <http://www.pointclouds.org/downloads/windows.html>`_.

 .. note::

-	If there is no installers for your compiler, it is recommanded that you build the dependencies out of source.
+   If there is no installers for your compiler, it is recommended that you build the dependencies out of source.
 The :ref:`compiling_pcl_windows` tutorial should guide you through the download and the compilation of all the required dependencies.

 .. image:: images/windows_logo.png
    :alt: Microsoft Windows logo